stephp23/NCI_Cancer_Clinical_Trials_App/README.md

 - Second Page of the application will provide further search breakdown.
--     User will be able to narrow down search results by different types of clinical trials by selecting all
+-     User will be able to narrow down search results by different types of clinical trials by checking off and selecting all the different trial types to include.
--
+-     User will have the choice to further narrow down results based on geolocation of the clinical trials, by selecting a country (from a dropdown menu), US state (from a dropdown menu), or actively inputing into a search bar for cities (needed for locations outside the United States).
+The user will also be able to input a desired distance away from their given location, to look for clinical trials.
--
+-     The results yeilded from based search will then be shown on Google Map with markers symbolozing each clinical trial in its location, near the user's given location.
+A list of the clinical trials shown on the map will be displayed below the map, with buttons that allow the user to click individual trials for further information.